mnengineer/mnengineer/README.md

 # About Me

 I'm Masashi, a 22-year-old freelance mobile engineer.
-I attended a computer science-focused high school and embarked on my engineer journey post high school graduation.
-Currently, I'm predominantly engaged in Android app development using Kotlin and working as a developer on projects including major convenience store chain apps and the Maas application.
+I attended a high school for information technology and started my journey as an engineer after graduating from high school.
+Currently, my main focus is on Android app development using Kotlin.
+I'm in charge of adding functions and modifications to a major convenience store chain's own app, an apparel brand's official app, and most recently, developing a new Maas app.

-Lately, I've initiated the development of personal applications using Flutter, and I've also begun disseminating insights and technical information through technology-oriented platforms.
-I dedicate a minimum of 3 hours daily to coding endeavors.
-I'm profoundly intrigued by mobile app development, with a specific fondness for the Flutter.
+Recently, I've started developing personal applications using Flutter.
+I've also begun sharing insights and technical information through technology-oriented platforms.
+I commit at least 3 hours daily to coding.
+My passion lies in mobile app development, with a specific fondness for the Flutter.

 # My Status